RoyalIcing/RoyalIcing/2023/progressively-enhance-visible-ui.md

 What’s the layout?
 Which color palette?
 How does it look on mobile?

 I’ll then mock something up in Figma or throw together a demo in Tailwind.
-“Ah yes, I can it now.
-I think that works, but maybe I’ll tweak this and that.”
+“Ah yes, I can see it now.
+I think that works, but maybe I’ll tweak this color and that border.”

 But what about accessibility?
 I want it to work for someone who will not see but hear the page with their screen reader.